Junikab/llm-job-finder/DESIGN.md

 - Random-by-default to remove OpenAI dependency and speed up iteration.
 - PDF support enabled using pdf-parse for improved UX and parity with DOCX/TXT.
 - Multipart attachFieldsToBody disabled to ensure req.file() reliability with curl; fields read from data.fields.
-- Optional LLM replace-mode behind flags with protective measures (capped retries and per-request job cap).
+- Optional LLM scoring behind flags with protective measures (capped retries and per-request job cap).
 Falls back to random on failures.

 ## 15. Alternatives Considered
 - Keeping attachFieldsToBody and reading file from req.body.file.
 Rejected for dev due to inconsistent behavior with curl; easier to rely on req.file().
 - Deferring OpenAI integration entirely.
-Partially accepted: we run heuristic by default but provide LLM replace-mode behind flags for targeted debugging and evaluation.
+Partially accepted: we run heuristic by default but provide LLM scoring behind flags for targeted debugging and evaluation.

 ## 16. Future Work
 - Extend LLM support with rerank mode and stricter schema/response validation.